WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 5. Customers Complain About Their Credit Card Being Illegally Charged

-WooCommerce users: If you have a hacked WordPress website on your hands, this is a big one for you.
+WooCommerce users: If you have a hacked WordPress site on your hands, this is a big one for you.

 You know for sure that your site is hacked if your customers are complaining about their credit cards being used without permission.
 WooCommerce databases store all the information a hacker would need to steal credit card information.